5 Big Decisions Republicans in Congress Have to Make Soon

 Whether to end the filibuster on the Supreme Court

-It is looking increasingly likely that Democrats will have the 40 votes needed to block the confirmation vote for Neil Gorsuch to the Supreme Court, with Democratic senators from across the political spectrum .
+It is looking increasingly likely that Democrats will have the votes needed to block the confirmation vote for Neil Gorsuch to the Supreme Court, with Democratic senators from across the political spectrum saying they will oppose President Trump's nominee.
 That will force Senate Republicans to either back down, or trigger the so-called nuclear option, which would abolish the filibuster on Supreme Court nominees, and force Gorsuch through.

 It is a difficult choice for Republicans.
 Many longtime senators are traditionalists and do not want to change the rules of the Senate.
 Abolishing the filibuster requires a majority in the Senate, so just two Republicans would need to get cold feet for the effort to fail, and thus sink Gorsuch's confirmation.